danielbodnar/awesome-stars/BY-LANG.md

 ## MDX

+- [mintlify/starter](https://github.com/mintlify/starter) - 📖 The starter kit for your Mintlify docs
 - [webpack/webpack.js.org](https://github.com/webpack/webpack.js.org) - Repository for webpack documentation and more!
 - [frictionlessdata/datapackage](https://github.com/frictionlessdata/datapackage) - Data Package is a standard consisting of a set of simple yet extensible specifications to describe datasets, data files and tabular data.
 It is a data definition language (DDL) and data API that facil
 - [artusjs/spec](https://github.com/artusjs/spec) - Spec for Artus.js.